tonylindeberg/pyscsp/README.md

 To install only the discscsp module (without installing the torchscsp module which requires a larger installation of PyTorch) do:
 ```bash
 pip install pyscsp
 ```

 To install also the torchscsp module, instead perform the following command:
 ```bash
 pip install 'pyscsp[torch]'
 ```
+Note, however, that you must have PyTorch already installed to use this option.
+Otherwise, the installation command will generate an error message.

 These modules can also be downloaded directly from GitHub: